Superconformal algebras and holomorphic field theories: Deformations of theories

 \section{Deformations of $\cN=2$ theories}

-We now turn towards deformations of four-dimensional theories from the point of view of the holomorphic twist.
-As in the last section, we choose to focus on the holomorphic twist of theories with $\cN=2$ supersymmetry, and a specific deformation which arises from the $\cN=2$ superconformal algebra.
+In the previous section we have focused on deformations of symmetry algebras present in twists of four dimensional supersymmetric theories.
+We now turn to deformations of four-dimensional quantum field theories themselves from the point of view of the holomorphic twist.
+We choose to focus on the holomorphic twist of theories with $\cN=2$ supersymmetry, and a specific deformation which arises from the $\cN=2$ superconformal algebra.

 Classically, we start with a holomorphic gauge theory on $\CC^2$ which consists of a pure gauge sector and a holomorphic matter (or $\sigma$-model) sector.
-The physically inclined reader will recognize the theory we consider as the holomorphic twist of $\cN=2$ gauge theory coupled to some hypermultiplets valued in a symplectic representation, see Proposition~\ref{prop: 2twist}.
+This is the holomorphic twist of $\cN=2$ QCD with hypermultiplets valued in a (complex) symplectic representation, see Proposition~\ref{prop: 2twist}.
 In other words, the theory we consider is the holomorphic twist of $\cN=2$ supersymmetric QCD with Lie algebra $\fg$ and matter valued in a representation $V$.

-Next, we turn on a deformation of this theory, which amounts to deforming the $\dbar$ operator via $\dbar \rightsquigarrow \dbar + z_2 \frac{\partial}{\partial \ep}$.
+The free limit of the equations of motion of the theory require that all fields be $\dbar$-closed.
+Like in the previous section, we consider deforming this $\dbar$ operator via $\dbar \rightsquigarrow \dbar + z_2 \frac{\partial}{\partial \ep}$.
 For a more explicit description of the deformation see Equation (\ref{holdef}) below.
-This is the same deformation we studied in the previous section at the level of symmetry algebras.
-Indeed, we know by Proposition \ref{prop: symenhance2} that the $\cN=2$ symmetry algebras $\sG_{\cN=2}$, $\fX_{\cN=2}$ act on the holomorphic twist of any $\cN=2$ theory.
-Analogously, the {\em deformed} symmetry algebras $\sG'_{\cN=2}$, $\fX'_{\cN=2}$ act on this deformation of the holomorphic twist of any $\cN=2$ theory.
+The existence of this deformation is manifest from our results of \S \ref{sec:enhance}.
+Indeed, we know by Proposition \ref{prop: symenhance2} that the $\cN=2$ symmetry algebras $\cG_{2}$, $\fX_{2}$ act on the holomorphic twist of any $\cN=2$ theory.
+Furthermore, the {\em deformed} symmetry algebras $\cG'_{2}$, $\fX'_{2}$ we considered in \S \ref{sec: defsym} act on this deformation of the holomorphic twist of any $\cN=2$ theory.

 We stress that at the classical level, the theory we start with makes sense for any such $\cN=2$ gauge theory, but at the quantum level we find an anomaly in the deformed theory which agrees with the condition that the theory we started with be superconformal.
 Specifically, we will show the following.